sothach/limiter/README.md

 number of parallel work-streams to be specified and enforced, and back-pressure to be applied to sources.

-A `dataSource` is made available to the controller's body parser, to render incoming data (CSV or fixed-format) into a canonical key/value map, to allow down-stream processing to remain ingorant of the original format.
-It does this by splitting input lines with a regular-expression that delimits by commas (CSV), or a recursive 'slicer' function, that divides the line baxed on the configured column size (fixed-format).
+A `dataSource` is made available to the controller's body parser, to render incoming data (CSV or fixed-format) into a canonical key/value map, to allow down-stream processing to remain ignorant of the original format.
+It does this by splitting input lines with a regular-expression that delimits by commas (CSV), or a recursive 'slicer' function, that divides the line based on the configured column size (fixed-format).
 #### Domain Model
 Although domain information for this project was trivial, a couple of domain classes were defined, as a logical place to enforce domain rules.  `CreditLimit` is the prime domain concept, representing the line items in the